 Step 2.
 Prepare Required Documents for Eligibility for Application for Enrollment/Registration

-To be eligible for application for enrollment/registration for a nurse in Singapore, the SNB will require you to submit the following documents:
+To be eligible to apply for registration or enrollment as a foreign-trained nurse or midwife in Singapore, the SNB requires the following:

-• Completion of a nursing program that is equivalent to an accredited pre-registration / pre-enrollment program as assessed by the SNB in Singapore
+• Completion of a pre-registration or pre-enrollment nursing or midwifery program that the SNB assesses as equivalent to an accredited pre-registration or pre-enrollment program in Singapore

-• Nursing registration from the country you were trained
+• Nursing or midwifery registration from the country where you were trained

-• Relevant clinical nursing practice in the country of origin for the past five years
+• Relevant clinical nursing or midwifery practice in your home country within the past five years

 Step 3.
 Submit All Documents via the Online Application